arcus/education_modules/python_basics_writing_python_code/python_basics_writing_python_code.md

 [(X)] False
 ***
 <div class = "answer">
-Changing the value of a variable is as simple as editing the value in the assignment statement and re-running the code, or you can write a new assignment statement assigning the new value to the variable.
+Changing the value of a variable is as simple as editing the value in the assignment statement and re-running the code; alternatively, you can write a new assignment statement assigning the updated value to the variable.
 </div>
 ***

 ## Lists

-**Lists** in Python are objects that contain multiple items.
+**Lists** in Python are objects that contain a collection of multiple items.
 They are surrounded by square brackets [ ] and the items in the list are separated by commas:

 @sage
 <div class="python_link">